qiyu1987/IbHomework/ib-product-list.md

 - Fix the formatting/indentation
 - Remove unnecessary code.

-The app should be runnable simply by cloning the repository and running `yarn start`
+The app should be runnable simply by cloning the repository, install the dependencies, and running `npm run start`

 ## Steps